 It is, therefore, of the highest importance to gain a clear insight into the means of modification and co-adaptation.
-At the commencement of my observations it seemed to me probable that a careful study of domestic at the contract of the
+At the commencement of my observations it seemed to me probable that a careful study of domesticated animals and of cultivated plants would offer the best chance of making out this obscure problem.
+Nor have I been disappointed; in this and in all other perplexing cases I have invariably found that our knowledge, imperfect though it be, of variation under domestication, afforded the best and safest clue.
+I may venture to express my conviction of the high value of such studies, although they have been very commonly neglected by naturalists.

 From these considerations, I shall devote the first chapter of this Abstract to Variation under Domestication.
-We shall thus see that a large amount of hereditary modification is at least pessible; and, what is equally or more important, we shall see how great is the power of man in accumulating by his Selection successive slight variations.
-I will then pass on to the variability of species in a state of nature; but I shall, unfortunately, be compelled to treat this subject far too briefly, as it can be treated properly only by giving long catalogues of facts.
-We shall, however, be enabled to discuss what circumstances are most favourable to variation.
-In the next chapter the Struggle for Existence amongst all organic beings throughout the world, which inviviably follows from their high geometrical powers of increase, will be treated of.
-This is the doctrine of Mathtus, applied to the whole animal and vegetable kingdoms.
-As many more individuals of each species are born than can possibly survive; and as, consequently, there is a frequently recurring struggle for existence, it follows that any being, if it vary however slightly in any manner profitable to itself, under the complex and sometimes varying conditions or life, will have a better chance of surviving, and thus be naturally selected.
+We shall thus see that a large amount of hereditary modification is at least possible; and, what is equally or more important, we shall see how great is the power of man in accumulating by his Selection successive slight I will then pass on to the variability of variations. species in a state of nature; but I shall, unfortunately, be compelled to treat this subject far too briefly, as it can be treated properly only by giving long catalogues We shall, however, be enabled to discuss what circumstances are most favourable to variation.
+In the next chapter the Struggle for Existence amongst all organic beings throughout the world, which inevitably follows from their high geometrical powers of increase, will be treated of.
+This is the doctrine of Malthus, applied to the whole animal and vegetable kingdoms.
+As many more individuals of each species are born than can possibly survive; and as, consequently, there is a frequently recurring struggle for existence, it follows that any being, if it vary however slightly in any manner profitable to itself, under the complex and sometimes varying conditions of life, will have a better chance of surviving, and thus be naturally selected.
 From the strong principle of inheritance, any selected variety will tend to propagate its new and modified form.